Taking large amounts of vitamin C will not end a pregnancy. No matter where you live, there are safer ways to end a pregnancy at home.

 If you live in the United States, there are several organizations that can offer guidance on what your options are, help you find a healthcare professional who offers abortion services, and assist with covering the costs of an abortion.

 Information and services

-If you’re not sure where to start, consider reaching out to your local Planned Parenthood clinic, which you can find here.
+If you’re not sure where to start, consider reaching out to the Planned Parenthood nearest you.

 Clinic staff can counsel you on what your options are and help you weigh the pros and cons of each.

 You can also call the National Abortion Federation hotline at 800-773-9100.
 They can help get you a referral to a local provider.